NABUCH63/Java_UFO/UFO_Sighting_Summary.md

 ## Summary
 ___________________

-This webpage allows for the search of any UFO sightings within the provided dataset based on four specific search criteria.
+This webpage allows for the search of any UFO sightings within the provided dataset based on five specific search criteria.

 One drawback of this webpage is the lack of summary statistics that could guide a user to know what searches to make.
 As the webpage is currently, one would need to scroll through the initial table to determine what criteria they can input.